 - C. Design Pressure Rating (DPR): All windows shall comply with Design Pressure Ratings (DPR) as required by Code.
 Analyze the building site for exposure category, based on the quantity and spacing of wind obstructions.
 Determine the required DPRs based on the basic wind speed for the local municipality (as proscribed by the Connecticut Building Code), the height and width of the building, the sizes and locations of windows on the building and the height and exposure adjustment coefficient (as proscribed by the Connecticut Building Code).
-Provide manufacturer's standard, or manufacturer-modified, structurally upgraded window sash, frames, mullions and fasteners to meet the required DPR(s). - D. Security and Operation: Windows within eight feet of grade, or otherwise accessible without the use of a ladder, shall be forced entry resistant meeting AAMA 101/I.S.2-97, or the new AAMA/WDMA/CSA 101/I.S.2/A440-05 standards.
-All windows shall conform to ASTM F588 Performance Grade 10, minimum.
-All sliding doors shall conform to ASTM F842 Performance Grade 10, minimum.
-All side-hinged door systems shall conform to AAMA 1304.
-All double hung windows shall have been tested according to ASTM E2068 standard procedures, within the past four years. - E. Materials/Finishes: All wood windows shall be clad with solid-color vinyl, or factory-finished aluminum with a high performance baked enamel paint finish.
+Provide manufacturer's standard, or manufacturer-modified, structurally upgraded window sash, frames, mullions and fasteners to meet the required DPR(s). - D. Security and Operation: Windows within eight feet of grade, or otherwise accessible without the use of a ladder, shall be forced entry resistant meeting AAMA/WDMA/CSA 101/I.S.2/A440-08 standards. - E. Materials/Finishes: All wood windows shall be clad with solid-color vinyl, or factory-finished aluminum with a high performance baked enamel paint finish, except as may be required in historic preservation projects.
 All-fiberglass and fiberglass and wood windows shall be factory-finished with high performance paint finishes.
-Aluminum windows shall have a high performance baked enamel paint factory finish.
-Anodized aluminum finishes are not acceptable. - F. Vinyl (PVC) Windows: When selected, vinyl (PVC) windows shall be manufactured by a single manufacturer having a minimum of ten (10) years of experience producing PVC windows.
+Aluminum windows shall have a high performance baked enamel paint factory finish; anodized aluminum finishes are not acceptable. - F. Vinyl (PVC) Windows: When selected, vinyl (PVC) windows shall be manufactured by a single manufacturer having a minimum of ten (10) years of experience producing PVC windows.
 Window units shall have a minimum frame material thickness of 0.070", a minimum sash thickness of 0.065", factory-balanced block and tackle sash balances in compliance with AAMA-902 and cam-type sash locks. - G. Fiberglass Windows: Consider fiberglass windows for dimensional stability and thermal performance which may outperform wood and vinyl.
-When selected, fiberglass windows shall be provided by a single manufacturer having a minimum of ten (10) years of experience producing fiberglass windows. - H. Extra-high-performance Glazing: Consider optimizing window performance by providing extra-highperformance glass.
-Triple glazing with suspended film coatings, and double interior interspaces with argon/krypton gas, can provide superior insulating values [U-values \leq .20 and R-values \geq 5], UV blockage, sound control, condensation resistance, and radiant comfort.
+When selected, fiberglass windows shall be provided by a single manufacturer having a minimum of ten (10) years of experience producing fiberglass windows. - H. Extra-high-performance Glazing: Consider optimizing window performance by providing extra-high-performance glass.
+Triple glazing with suspended film coatings, and double interior interspaces with argon/krypton gas, can provide superior insulating values [U-values ≤ .20 and R-values ≥ 5], UV blockage, sound control, condensation resistance, and radiant comfort.
 Glazing options can be directionally "tuned" for natural lighting and solar energy conditions on northern, eastern, southern and western building orientations, to provide passive solar heating benefits in the winter, and moderate mid-day and afternoon overheating in the summer. - I. Installation: Comply with manufacturer's instructions and recommendations for installation of door, window, and skylight units, hardware, accessories, and other components of work.
 Set units plumb, level, and true to line without warp or rack of frames or sash.
 Provide proper support and anchor securely in place.
 Provide joint fillers and sealants as required.
-Check for proper operation, adjust for proper closure and lubricate hardware. - J. Patio Doors: In-swing French Doors are preferred.
-In areas where the crime of breaking and entering is prevalent, swing doors in lieu of sliding doors shall be used as access to ground level patios.
-Sliding glass doors with panels more than 3'-0" wide (nominal) shall not be used.
-In housing for elderly residents, provide swinging French doors to patios, in lieu of sliding glass doors.
-Patio doors on the ground level in family units shall be equipped with locks at a height that prevents small children from being able to unlock and open the door.
-Particular attention during design shall address FHAA requirements for thresholds and for 32" clear opening width for egress.
+Check for proper operation, adjust for proper closure and lubricate hardware.